Budy P Resosudarmo: At the Environmental and Resource Economic Associations

 From 1997 till 2001, Budy was part of the Economy and Environment Program for Southeast Asia (EEPSEA) research networks.
-In 2010, he co-edited a book to honour Emil Salim for Emil Salim's contributions in advocating the implementation of Sustainable Development in Indonesia and around the world.
+In 2010, with Iwan Jaya Azis, Arianto Patunru and Lydia Napitupulu, he co-edited a book to honour Emil Salim for Emil Salim's contributions in advocating the implementation of Sustainable Development in Indonesia and around the world.
 From 2013 till 2016, Budy was a resource person and an Advisory Committee member of EEPSEA.
 In 2016, he co-founded the Economy and Environment Institute (EEI)-Indonesia, which is part of the EEPSEA network.

 In 2010, he co-founded the East Asian Association of Environmental and Resource Economics (EAAERE), which then was transformed into the Asian Association of Environmental and Resource Economics (AAERE) in 2019.
-Since the establishment of this Association, he has been a member of its board of directors.
-In 2012, he co-convened the second congress of the Association in Bandung.
-From 2012 till 2015, he had been the vice president of EAAERE.
-He is the president of AAERE for the 2021-2023 period.
+From the time of the Association's inception until 2023, he was a member of its board of directors.
+He co-convened the Association's second congress in Bandung in 2012.
+Additionally, he served as the vice president of EAAERE from 2012 to 2015.
+He held the position of president of AAERE for the term 2021-2023.
+He represented AAERE at the World Council of Environmental and Resource Economists Association for the 2021-2025 period.

 Personal life

 Budy is the son of Sudjiran Resosudarmo and Satimah Mardjana.
-His oldest sister was Endang Rahayu Sedyaningsih, who was the Indonesian ministry of health from the end of 2009 until her passing in 2012.
+His oldest sister was Endang Rahayu Sedyaningsih, who was the Indonesian ministry of health from the end of 2009 until her death in 2012.
 His other two sisters are Marlinda Budiningsih and Damaryanti Suryaningsih.

 Budy grew up in an area closed to the Gambir Railway Station and Jalan Batu in the central city of Jakarta, Indonesia.
-He spent his childhood by enrolling in a local state primary school in the area.
+He spent his childhood by enrolling in a local state primary school in the area (SD Merdeka Timur, now renamed SDN Gambir 01 Pagi).
 He then did his junior and high school education at the Kanisius junior and high school in Jakarta.
 He received his sarjana degree in Electrical Engineering from Bandung Institute of Technology, masters degree in Operations Research from University of Delaware, and doctoral degree in development economics from Cornell University.

 Budy is married to Ida Aju N. Pradnja, an academic working on issues of forest governance in Indonesia.
 The couple have two sons and a daughter.